 How do high-end and mid-range riads compare?

 We recommend that all families spend at least a night or two in a riad.
-The ideal place to do this is in Marrakech, either to start your holiday off in style or finish with a fling.
-Riads offer great value for money – anywhere else around the world accommodation on such a stylish level would fall into the luxury category (especially financially).
+The ideal place to do this is in Marrakech, either to start your holiday off in style or finish with flair.
+Riads offer great value for money – anywhere else around the world accommodation on such a stylish level would fall into the luxury category.
 However due to sometimes erratic water supplies or lack of 24 hr concierge service, riads of any level offer a wonderful option to experience extravagant surroundings in superb locations at a reasonable price.

 If you have a higher budget, we recommend the Dar el Souk, on the doorstep of the main square.
 Eight rooms surround a plunge pool set in a leafy courtyard and there are plenty of places to sit on a sun lounger beneath the shade of a fruit tree and recover from a bartering session in the souk.
 Enjoy breakfast or dinner under the stars on the beautiful terraces of this traditional Moroccan family house.

 For a real treat you could look at La Sultana.
 A member of the Small Luxury Hotels of the World, La Sultana offers all the facilities of a first-class hotel in riad surroundings, including a heated pool, spa, gym and games room.
 Top quality dining can be enjoyed on its panoramic terraces and air-conditioned rooms include king-size beds, free WiFi and, for those moments on a family holiday when home comforts are required, TV/DVD and Ipod stations.
 A ten-minute walk from Djemma al Fna, La Sultana is a taste of luxury well worth splurging out on for the last few days of your trip.